-The current roles available in Fire Service are outlined below, follow this link for the current vacancies and details of how to make an application.
+The current roles available in the Fire Service are outlined below, follow this link for the relevant contact details for all the local emergency service jobs and details of how to make an application.

 These are many more individual jobs in the Service, visit the website for specific details.

 If you have some feedback about working for The Kent Fire And Rescue Service or their recruitment process you can send us an email.
 This content is checked but if you find that any links are broken or content out of date let us know.
 Please see our disclaimer.